Updated: Jul 31

 Will my flowers look exactly like my fresh bouquet?

 Color changes can and will occur for many different reasons and will likely continue throughout the different stages of your bouquets' newfound life.
 This has a lot to do with the chemicals your florals may have been sprayed with to keep them looking fresh throughout your wedding day.
-We ask that you overnight your bouquet to us because the fresher your flowers are at the time of pressing will affect the end result.
+We ask that you overnight your bouquet to us because the fresher your flowers are at the time of preservation will affect the end result.
 Please be sure to follow your shipping instructions and take good care of your florals before shipping them to us.
+(We send these instructions after you book and about a week before your wedding).

-The purpose of our color-enhancing method is to not only to attempt to match the colors in your fresh bouquet, but also to help your preserved piece retain its color as long as possible.
+The purpose of our Flower Beautification Process™ is not only to restore the shape and colors of your preserved bouquet but also to help your preserved piece retain its color as long as possible.
 Although we do our best to obtain the most accurate match, this is not something we can guarantee.

 As previously mentioned, not all flowers will keep their natural color.
-Below are a few examples of color changes that may occur during the pressing process:
+Below are a few examples of color changes that may occur during the preservation process:

 Red Flowers - Burgundy